N3FS/SlashServer/README.md

 ## Building

 Clone the repo locally, then run `gradlew build`.
+The plugin jar can then be found under `build/libs/SlashServer-<version>.jar`.